 - Anticoagulation with warfarin or a novel oral anticoagulant is recommended for at least 2 months post-CA of AF.

 - The decision to discontinue anticoagulation beyond 2 months post-CA should be based on the patient’s stroke risk profile, not on the clinical outcome of the procedure.

 - Continuous or frequent monitoring to detect recurrent AF should be considered if anticoagulation is discontinued post-ablation due to patient preference.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Structural Heart Disease, Sleep Apnea
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Structural Heart Disease, Sleep Apnea

 Keywords: Anticoagulants, Arrhythmias, Cardiac, Atrial Fibrillation, Bradycardia, Cardiac Surgical Procedures, Cardiomyopathy, Hypertrophic, Catheter Ablation, Consensus, Dementia, Heart Failure, Pacemaker, Artificial, Patient Preference, Quality of Life, Stroke, Tachycardia, Ventricular Function, Left, Warfarin